-Monitoring data on a daily and weekly basis can help catch kids early before absences accumulate.
+Monitoring data daily and weekly can help catch kids early before absences accumulate.
 Once you have your tiered thresholds defined (how many absences trigger a Tier 2 & 3 intervention), it is valuable to review the students who meet that threshold on a regular & frequent basis.
-This monitoring allows school teams to match the student with an appropriate intervention.
+This monitoring allows school teams to match the student with appropriate intervention.

 Nudge letters are an evidence-based strategy that use social comparison or norms to "nudge" the behavior of students and families.
-Read how Tacoma has used nudge letters in their district with great success.
 Contact your student information system administrator or service provider to learn more about attendance nudge letter options.

 Check & Connect

 Check & Connect is an evidence-based mentoring intervention that builds a strong relationship between the mentor and the student, offers individualized support, partners with families, and engages with the student on attendance, behavior, and grades.
-Read more about the program.
+Read more about the Check & Connect program.